mahmoudesmail/tu-wien-data-science-summaries/air - advanced information retrieval 188.980/exam prep.md

 question: Why are low-frequency words an issue for information retrieval but not so much for other tasks like information categorization?

-answer: one way to argue could be:
+answer: the question is unclear. but one way to argue could be:

 - information retrieval = looking for similarity between query and relevant documents
 - classification = looking for distinct features to maximize dissimilarity